felix-pb/kfd/writeups/smith.md

 - `Illegal action: h1: [...]`

 Trust me, I have triggered them all.
-However, if we make sure that the first hole is bigger than a certain size, then we could at least accomodate some calls to `vm_allocate()` with the flag `VM_FLAGS_ANYWHERE`, up to that size.
+However, if we make sure that the first hole is bigger than a certain size, then we could at least accommodate some calls to `vm_allocate()` with the flag `VM_FLAGS_ANYWHERE`, up to that size.
 Note that we would also need to make sure that the first hole's start address is high enough to guarantee that we don't accidentally find `vme2b` during the insertion of the new VME, otherwise we would trigger the "Found an existing entry" panic or the